Turan Sofuoğlu

-Turan Sofuoğlu (born 19 August 1965, in Sakarya) is a Turkish former football player.
-He played for the Turkish national team and Fenerbahçe as a second striker.
+Turhan Sofuoğlu (born 19 August 1965, in Sakarya) is a Turkish former football player.
+He played for the Turkey national team and Fenerbahçe as a second striker.

 Sofuoglu transferred from Sakaryaspor to Fenerbahçe in the 1988–89 season; he scored Fenerbahçe's 100th goal in that season.
 He was loaned to Bursaspor in 1993–94 season.
 He retired from football end of that season.

 Sofuoğlu was brought up in a rough urban area of eastern Ankara called Astana, where he and his four brothers attended the local school.